rfieve/data-structures-converters/README.md

 ---

-### `convertBSTtoDLL`
+### `convertBSTtoDLL`, `convertDLLtoBSTInstance`

-Converts a binary search tree to a doubly-linked-list, depending on a given compare function if provided.
+Converts a binary search tree to a doubly linked list, depending on a given compare function if provided.

 ```typescript
 const compare = (a: number, b: number) => a - b;